Frequently Asked Questions

 This has become a more common question in the past 2 years, and the answer is a simple YES!
 I often love working with people who have neuro divergent minds, because they can teach me a lot about myself and my teaching style as well.

-If you’re unsure, or you have more specific questions, feel free to reach out to me directly on my Contact page.
+If you’re unsure, or you have more specific questions, feel free to reach out directly on the Contact page.